victorths/conduit/CONTRIBUTING.md

 If you have to create your own postgres install (not recommended) then you need to configure it to run on port 15432.

-You can override each of the db connection args via environment variables or by creating a .settings.yaml file in the conduit/tool directory.

 Environment variables:

 POSTGRES_HOST